risaco/CLOUDWATCHING/README.md

-# convo-to-connect
+# CLOUDWATCHING
-Slides for tech talk titled Networking Your Way to Your Next Job
+Slides for tech talk titled CloudWatch-ing: Creating More Useful Logs & Alerts with AWS